Student Travel

 Domestic Travel

-For travel that takes place outside of the five boroughs of New York City but within the United States:
+All travel outside of the five boroughs of New York City but within the United States is considered domestic travel.
+Please refer to the Domestic Travel Checklist for Students for next steps related to domestic travel.

 International Travel